BLE-LTER/ble-handbook/handbook.md

 Column names:

 - lowercase (station not Station)
 - capitalized only when denoting standard acronyms (PAR for photosynthetically active radiation) or when it's part of the variable name (pH)
 - underscores between words (date_time not date.time)

 Some standard columns:

 - station: station codes or IDs (KALD2)
 - date_time: date and time in YYYY-MM-DD hh:mm:ss or YYYY-MM-DD hh:mm format.
 Normally applies to instrument data.
 Exception is when archiving raw data (see dataset ID 3, hydrography), then another date time format might be ok.
 - date: date in YYYY-MM-DD format.
 Normally applies for sampling trips.
 - water_column_position: surface/mid-column/bottom/not_applicable where not_applicable is a missing value code and used in river or other non-stratified stations.

 Entity names:

 - Include variables in data
 - Include timeframe to year resolution
 - Do not include "BLE LTER"
 - Example: Dissolved organic carbon and total dissolved nitrogen, 2018-ongoing

 Data table entity descriptions:

 - Include variables in data
 - Include timeframe to year or month resolution
 - End with some variation to the effect of "from BLE LTER Core Program, [month and year this dataset starts]-ongoing"
 - Example: Dissolved organic carbon and total dissolved nitrogen from BLE LTER Core Program sampling, Aug 2018-ongoing
 - If raw data or some other variation of data, prepend designation to description of finished data.
 E.g. Raw data: Dissolved organic carbon and total dissolved nitrogen from BLE LTER Core Program sampling, Aug 2018-ongoing

 Other entity descriptions:

 - State clearly what the other entity is and how it relates in the context of the package.
 No need for month and year, I think.
 - Example: Annotated RMarkdown script to process, calibrate, and flag raw TCM data.

 File names:

 - underscored
 - Prepend with "BLE_LTER"
 - Then one or two word descriptive moniker for data
-	- Example: "BLE_LTER_CTD.csv"
-	- I used to add the timeframe to filenames, e.g. "BLE_LTER_CTD_2018_ongoing.csv" but on reflection I do not think this is necessary.
+- Example: "BLE_LTER_CTD.csv".
+I used to add the timeframe to filenames, e.g. "BLE_LTER_CTD_2018_ongoing.csv" but on reflection I do not think this is necessary.

 <a id="other-datasets-pi-driven-datasets-in-ble-terminology"></a>
 ## Other datasets (PI-driven datasets in BLE terminology)